marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

   A(s) = 100

 with Sage.
-It is important to deliver Sage the condition :math:`s>10` for this purpose.
-The requested value of :math:`s` is then
+At this point, it is important that we had specified :math:`s>10` in the code above.
+The requested value of :math:`s` is found as

 .. sagecellserver::